MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 3. Enter a currency ID, payment rate type ID, and deposit rate type ID.

-4. Enter the Cash account to which this checkbook’s transactions will be posted.
+4. Enter the Cash account to which this checkbook's transactions will be posted.

-It’s best to set up a separate Cash account for each checkbook.
-That way, you’ll have a separate record of each checkbook’s activity in General Ledger.
-The checkbook Cash account must be a posting account—it can’t be either a unit account or an allocation account if a unit account is assigned as one of the distributions.
+It's best to set up a separate Cash account for each checkbook.
+That way, you'll have a separate record of each checkbook's activity in General Ledger.
+The checkbook Cash account must be a posting account—it can't be either a unit account or an allocation account if a unit account is assigned as one of the distributions.